yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

   + embedded research projects

 + (Open Source) Software Developers
-  + //SCS// presenting and pitching at PICNIC, European platform for innovation and creativity
+  + Presenting and pitching at PICNIC, European platform for innovation and creativity
   + Presenting at EYEO Minneapolis
   + Presenting at VisConf Boston
   + Presenting at JSConf